ROCKWOOL® & Rockpanel® partner in award-winning midlands development.

-ROCKWOOL® and Rockpanel® have joined forces in developing a high performance, fire resilient cladding project which has transformed three high-rise residential towers for Sandwell Borough Council.
+ROCKWOOL and Rockpanel have joined forces to supply a non-combustible cladding solution which has transformed three high-rise residential towers for Sandwell Borough Council.

 Refurbishment at The Crofts also offered an opportunity for Sandwell Borough Council to rejuvenate not just these high-rise homes but also the wider area as they sought to bring a renewed sense of pride in their surroundings to residents and the local community.